bazelbuild/bazel/site/versions/master/docs/install.md

 `$ brew install bazel`

 You are all set.
-You can confirm Bazel is install successfully by running `$ bazel`.
+You can confirm Bazel is installed successfully by running `bazel version`.

+You can later upgrade to newer version of Bazel with `brew upgrade bazel`.

 ### <a name="install-with-installer-mac-os-x"></a>Install with installer